NVIDIA/fsi-samples/README.md

 ### Install the gQuant plugins

-Under the plugin root directory, run following command to install them:
+Under the plugin root directory, install the plugin as normal python packages.
 ```bash
 pip install .
 ```

 Note, gQuant node plugins can be registered in two ways:

+  1. (Recommended)Write a external plugin using 'entry point' to register it.
+Check the `plugins` directory for details
-  1. Register the plugin in `gquantrc` file.
+  2. Register the plugin in `gquantrc` file.
 Check the `System environment` for details
-  2. Write a external plugin using 'entry point' to register it.
-Check the `plugins` directory for details

 ## Docker Install